-- Klingon Promotion: During WrestleMania VII, DiBase's butler Virgil finally had enough of his boss' ill-treatment and challenged him.
-Their fight spilled out into the apron and knocked over a one-legged Roddy Piper.
-Livid, Piper jumped in to assist, but Sherri rematerialized and grabbed Piper's crutch in mid-swing.
+- Klingon Promotion: At WrestleMania VII, Ted DiBase's butler Virgil finally had enough of his ill-treatment and challenged him.
+The fight spilled out into the arena and knocked over Roddy Piper, who was still recovering from an earlier injury.
+Livid, Piper jumped in to assist, but Sherri materialized and grabbed Piper's crutch in mid-swing.
 In the end, she saw to his downfall.
-DiBiase lost one bodyguard and gained a new one.
+Ted lost one bodyguard and gained a new one.

-- Lady Macbeth: Something of a fair-weather manager, she was unforgiving when Macho lost his title, kicking his semi-conscious form around the ring (he'd cost Sherri her meal ticket, you see.)
-She was nothing but a snake to him which is why the crowd wept when she got her comeuppance.
+- Lady Macbeth: Her break-up with Macho Man.
+She was nothing but a snake to him, which is why the crowd wept when she got her comeuppance.

-- Love at First Punch: With rival manager "Colonel" Robert Parker (real name Robert Fuller) and his men Dick Slater & Bunk House.
-At the Great American Bash '95, Buck entered the tag team division against Sister Sherri & Harlem Heat.
-Parker interrupting a promo to lay a wet one on Sherri.
+- Love at First Punch: With Colonel Robert Parker and his men Dick Slater & Bunk House.
+At the Great American Bash '95, Parker interrupting a promo to lay a wet one on Sherri.
 The kiss was met with a punch, but this only enticed Parker to keep chasing.
-However, Sherri suffered a head injury and underwent a change in personality. when the tag teams faced each other again at Fall Brawl, both Managers ended up in the ring and shared a Big Damn Kiss which baffled the arena.
+However, later Sherri suffered a concussion and underwent a change in personality.
+When the tag teams faced each other again at Fall Brawl, both Managers ended up in the ring and shared a Big Damn Kiss which baffled the arena.

 - Love Martyr:*Macho is cutting a promo*